Serious Mental Illness Physical Health Checks

 This built on previous work where we explored:

-• SMI training offered to professionals and opportunities to co-design sessions with those with lived experience;
+• SMI training offering to professionals and opportunities to co-design sessions with those with lived experience;

-• Peer support offer available and how it could be linked to supporting people to “wait well”;
+• Peer support offer and how it could be linked to supporting people to “wait well”;

 • VCS groups providing buddies or advocacy to support people reluctant or needing additional support to attend health checks;